ynishi/go-data-ope/README.md

 * kick a task via rest api, task execute concurrent.

 ## interface methods of a task
-* validete -- check input or precondition.
+* validate -- check input or precondition.
 * plan -- plan execution, no effect.
 * do -- main processing of this task.
 * cancel -- cancel main processing.